 What is a hybrid work schedule?

-There are 3 different employee work models:
+For comparison’s sake, here are are three different employee work models:

-- On-premise: traditional teams that work in the office.
+- On-premise: Traditional teams that work in the office

-- Remote: teams made up of people working from different locations.
+- Remote: Teams made up of people working from different locations

+What does hybrid work mean?
+Hybrid work is designing the work experience for and around workers, regardless of their location.
 There are also different types of hybrid work options.
 Some of the most common include:

-- Split-team: you have both full-time remote workers and full-time on-premise employees.
+- Split-team: You have both full-time remote workers and full-time on-premise employees.

-- Shifts: everyone works on-premise a few days a week and remotely part of the week.
+- Shifts: Everyone works on-premise a few days a week and remotely part of the week.

-- Flexible: your team members can choose between working from home or at the office.
+- Flexible: Your team members can choose between working from home or at the office.